cbshiles/KALX-libfms/doc/fms/mathematics.md

 continuous time wolf's clothing.
 Using that as a model of stock prices leads to mathematical nonsense.
 Among other defects, it exhibits infinite oscillatory behavior.
-The price of a barrier option that knocks in (or out) the 1 millionth time it hits a barrier has the same value, as a one touch barrier option.
+The price of a barrier option that knocks in (or out) the millionth time it hits a barrier has the same value, as a one touch barrier option.

-Ross's proof neglected to establish an essential condition of an interior point required for the application of the Hahn-Banach theorem and this led to a sequence of papers addressing the matter.
+Ross's proof neglected to establish the essential condition of an interior point required for the application of the Hahn-Banach theorem and this led to a sequence of papers addressing this matter.
 The current state of the art is [@DelSch1994] that contains a 61 page proof of the current formulation comprehensible only to a handful of experts.